gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 7. Release documentation changes.
 8. Communicate to users that they should update their updater.
 9. Deprecate old auto-updater endpoints.
-10. Add groups and backpressure features.
+10. Add group interdependence and backpressure features.